Jeff Zatkoff

-Jeff Zatkoff (born June 9, 1987) is an American professional ice hockey goaltender who is currently an unrestricted free agent who most recently played for the Straubing Tigers of the Deutsche Eishockey Liga (DEL).
+Jeff Zatkoff (born June 9, 1987) is an American former professional ice hockey goaltender.
+He most recently played for the Straubing Tigers of the Deutsche Eishockey Liga (DEL).

 Playing career

 As a youth, Zatkoff played in the 2001 Quebec International Pee-Wee Hockey Tournament with the Detroit Little Caesars minor ice hockey team.

 College

 Zatkoff was drafted in the third round of the 2006 NHL Entry Draft, 74th overall, by the Los Angeles Kings after playing collegiately for the Miami University Redhawks.
 Zatkoff was named CCHA All-Conference Team honorable mention in 2006–07 as a sophomore.
 He was also named Rookie of the Year in 2005–06 as a freshman for the Redhawks, starting 20 games and helping lead the team to a regular-season CCHA Conference title.

 Professional

 Los Angeles Kings

 On April 10, 2008, Zatkoff signed a three-year entry-level contract with the Los Angeles Kings.
 Zatkoff was also signed to an amateur try-out agreement with the Ontario Reign on April 11, 2008.
 He made his professional debut with the Reign, appearing in 37 games during the 2008–09 season.
 Zatkoff played for the Manchester Monarchs through the 2011–12 season.